 Yes, we've collected a lot of deformed pollen.
 Seen a lot of deformed trees, too.
 Pines often show growth-form abnormalities, even in normal areas with no radionucleotide contamination.
 Sometimes it's an insect infestation, sometimes a hard freeze at the wrong time — you can find such anomalies anywhere.

 But in contaminated areas of Ukraine, we have a correlation between frequency of abnormality and the Chernobyl event.
 It's pretty strong evidence.
-There was a recent paper showing a very similar phenomenon in Fukushima.
+There was a paper showing a very similar phenomenon in Fukushima.
 The trees there are very young, but will likely also be twisted up in knots 30 years from now!

 Mousseau's field crew collecting pollen and insect samples on the left, with the Chernobyl reactor in the distance.
 Right, a mutant pine tree at Chernobyl